Lab Personnel. |

 Our Research Assistants |

-If you would like to be a research assistant, contact Nivedita Anjaria. |
+If you would like to be a research assistant, contact Ann Chandler Tune. |

 Featured Alumni. |

-Chief Bethel also serves on various committees and boards in the field of juvenile justice.
-He testified before the President's 21st Century Task Force, co-chaired by Police Commissioner Charles Ramsey, on the need for a concerted effort by law enforcement leaders to address the school-to-prison pipeline across the nation.
-He currently serves on the Pennsylvania Commission on Crime and Delinquency Disproportionate Minority Contact Subcommittee and is a former member of the National Academy of Sciences Committee on Law and Justice.
+Commissioner Bethel also serves on various committees and boards in the field of juvenile justice.
+He testified before the President's 21st Century Task Force on the need for a concerted effort by law enforcement leaders to address the school-to-prison pipeline across the nation.
+He was a member of the National Academy of Sciences Committee on Law and Justice, served as a faculty member for the International Association of Chiefs of Police Juvenile Justice Leadership Institute, and regularly lecturer on school diversion and racial and ethnic disparities at Georgetown University.

 Chief Bethel holds a Master's Degree in Public Safety from St. Joseph's University and a Bachelor of Science Degree in Criminal Justice from Chestnut Hill College.
-He is also a member of the Chestnut Hill Libris Society, an honor given to graduates of the College who distinguish themselves in their personal and professional lives while exemplifying the College motto: Fides.
-Caritas.
-Scientia.
-Faith.
-Charity.
-Knowledge.

-Chief Bethel also serves on various committees and boards in the field of juvenile justice.
-He testified before the President's 21st Century Task Force, co-chaired by Police Commissioner Charles Ramsey, on the need for a concerted effort by law enforcement leaders to address the school-to-prison pipeline across the nation.
-He currently serves on the Pennsylvania Commission on Crime and Delinquency Disproportionate Minority Contact Subcommittee and is a former member of the National Academy of Sciences Committee on Law and Justice.
+Commissioner Bethel also serves on various committees and boards in the field of juvenile justice.
+He testified before the President's 21st Century Task Force on the need for a concerted effort by law enforcement leaders to address the school-to-prison pipeline across the nation.
+He was a member of the National Academy of Sciences Committee on Law and Justice, served as a faculty member for the International Association of Chiefs of Police Juvenile Justice Leadership Institute, and regularly lecturer on school diversion and racial and ethnic disparities at Georgetown University.

 Chief Bethel holds a Master's Degree in Public Safety from St. Joseph's University and a Bachelor of Science Degree in Criminal Justice from Chestnut Hill College.
-He is also a member of the Chestnut Hill Libris Society, an honor given to graduates of the College who distinguish themselves in their personal and professional lives while exemplifying the College motto: Fides.
-Caritas.
-Scientia.
-Faith.
-Charity.
-Knowledge.

-Robert Listenbee, Esq., currently serves as First Assistant District Attorney at the Philadelphia Office of the District Attorney, where he is bringing his expertise and experience working at the local, state, and national levels on juvenile and criminal justice issues to this newly created position.
+Robert Listenbee, Esq., currently serves as First Assistant District Attorney at the Philadelphia Office of the District Attorney, where he is bringing his expertise and experience working at the local, state, and national levels on juvenile and criminal justice issues to this position.

 Previously, Mr. Listenbee was a Stoneleigh Visiting Fellow and Director of Juvenile Justice System Enhancement Initiatives at Drexel University’s Juvenile Justice Research and Reform Lab.
 In this role, he worked with the city and state’s juvenile justice, criminal justice, and child welfare agencies and organizations to advance shared policy priorities.